A guide to different types of wine glasses

 There can be a lot of rules when it comes to wine.
 From appropriate pairings and correct ways to store it, to serving it in the correct glass, there’s plenty to learn.

-Whether you’re hosting a dinner party or simply hoping to expand your glass cabinet offering, this article will help you understand a key part of serving wine – which glasses exist, and which ones to use for serving different types of wine.
+Whether you’re hosting a dinner party, a wine tasting evening, or simply hoping to expand your glass cabinet offering, this article will help you understand a key part of serving wine – which glasses exist, and which ones to use for serving different types of wine.

 Most wine glasses are made up of three key components – the base, the stem, and the bowl.
 Some wine glasses use crystal glass which can be fine cut to create thinner and more elegant glasses.
 Some people prefer using crystal glass as they feel it elevates the drinking experience.
 It’s up to you which type of glass you’d prefer to use.